pyvista/pyvista/docs/types/common.rst

 geometrical representations of a surface or volume in 3D space.
 In VTK, this superclass is represented by the ``vtk.vtkDataSet`` abstract class.

-In VTK, datasets consist of geometry, topology, and attributes to which ``pyvista`` provides direct access:
+In VTK, datasets consist of geometry, topology, and attributes to which PyVista provides direct access:

 * Geometry is the collection of points and cells in 2D or 3D space.